kennethtran91/Spotlight/docs/api-endpoints.md

 - `GET /api/albums`
   - index of all albums
 - `GET /api/albums/:id`
+  - album information
+  - index of all tracks for an album

 - these are just to organize the tracks
 - users will not be able to add or delete albums, unless I have time